-What is your goal of successful photography?
+What is your idea of a successful photograph?

 A photograph is good or bad.
 Within the good times, some become by iconic decision of the community.
-From my part you can only try to take good photos, the other is decided by the image consumer.
+From my part, you can only try to take good photos, the other is decided by the image consumer.

 How has the visual style of narration of director David Lynch influenced you?

 I love him.
 I think that David Lynch has shown me the way to introduce the unconscious in the images and gave me freedom when telling my stories.
-Possibly I was influenced when cleaning the space to introduce the right elements that are needed.
+Possibly, I was influenced when cleaning the space to introduce the right elements that are needed.

 Referring to the previous question, what kind of choices do you make when representing emotion?

 The expression of the model, the color of light and photography.
-Sometimes a small detail makes you exercise a value judgment on the expression of the model that does not agree with the emotion that in your opinion should exert within the project to build the characters of each of the stories.
+Sometimes a small detail makes you exercise a value judgment on the expression of the model that does not agree with the emotion that, in your opinion, should exert within the project to build the characters of each of the stories.
 I am an expressionist who has inflicted you figuratively.

 Your work explores the play of light and darkness.
 What does light mean to you?
 Darkness?